 Michael Maurer practices Municipal Law as an attorney at Best Best & Krieger LLP.
-In addition to advising cities on the legalities of their day-to-day operations, Mike provides exceptional guidance to public agencies in the areas of land use, public infrastructure and open government and ethics laws.
+In addition to advising cities on the legalities of their day-to-day operations, Mike provides exceptional guidance to public agencies in the areas of land use, public infrastructure and construction, and open government and ethics laws.

 Public Infrastructure and Facilities